Engin-Boot/pong-stage-anjalimnnit/Stage0/sequence-start.md

 Before entering the game user can change the default UI setting which includes background, ball and paddle color.
-On clicking the start button, the user interface of the game is visible with paddles , ball and intial score of both the players.
+On clicking the start button, the user interface of the game is visible with paddles, ball and intial score of both the players.

 ```mermaid